tatianamac/tm11ty/posts/monday-comms-tips.md

 - Offer times early in an email thread that will end there.
 I find that preemptively offering times avoids the empty back and forth of "when are you available?"
 - *Include timezones.* Use a tool like Spacetime to help you find amenable times without tying your brain into a knot.

--To confirm a time, send a calendar invite.
+- To confirm a time, send a calendar invite.
 (I also frame language in earlier comms, so it's not an unexpected invite, which is jarring.
 Include time zones and make sure your calendar time zone is set.

 - Offer non-call alternatives when appropriate.
 When someone suggests a call as a default, and it doesn't feel necessary, I usually suggest another non-call way to solve it.
 For example, sometimes starting a document with initial ideas, or reading through something, etc, is what is warranted.
 I'll include a line like, "If we both still feel a call would be necessary after this, happy to schedule a call with an agenda to make the most of both our time."
 Despite being an ambivert, I find that calls drain me quite a bit.
 I also try to remind the other person that it's their time, too.

 ## Scoping/Speaking